ARTIFICIAL INTELLIGENCE AND NEXT GENERATION DISTRIBUTED COMMAND AND CONTROL

 Quick Summary

-• Command & Control of AI Systems (TA1): Managing AI behavior during missions, adapting models, and deploying updates.
-Government Furnished Software (GFS) may be provided.
+• Command & Control of AI Systems: Developing mission-tailored AI models, including AI COA Design, AI Model Production, and AI Common Operating Picture.
+Government Furnished Software (GFS) may be provided for this area.

-• Federated, Composable Autonomy & AI Toolbox (TA2): Developing tools for federated deployment and lifecycle management of AI capabilities with common standards.
+• Federated, Composable Autonomy & AI Toolbox: Creating tools for federated deployment and lifecycle management of AI capabilities with common standards.

-• Interactive Learning for C4I (TA4): Data-efficient machine learning using human-in-the-loop for C4I problems.
+• Interactive Learning for C4I: Exploring data-efficient machine learning using human-in-the-loop for C4I problems.

-• C2 Complexity Dominance (TA5): Researching techniques to impose complexity on adversary forces.
+• C2 Complexity Dominance: Researching techniques to impose complexity on adversary forces (human and AI).

-• Generative AI C4I (TA6): Investigating generative AI for C4I applications like data aggregation and reasoning.
+• Generative AI C4I: Investigating generative AI for C4I applications like data aggregation and reasoning.

-• Software Defined Distributed C2 (TA7): Optimizing and orchestrating distributed C2 nodes for agile operations.
+• Software Defined Distributed C2: Optimizing and orchestrating distributed C2 nodes for agile operations.

-• Tactical AI (TA8): Developing scalable C2 protocols for distributed signal detection and geolocation.
+• Tactical AI: Developing scalable C2 protocols for distributed signal detection and geolocation.

-• Mission Planning for Autonomous Collaborative Platforms (ACP) (TA9): Developing an Autonomous Aerial Mission Manager (A2M2) for dynamic re-tasking of ACPs.
+• Mission Planning for Autonomous Collaborative Platforms (ACP): Developing an Autonomous Aerial Mission Manager (A2M2).

 • BAA Number: FA8750-23-S-7006